Generalized Machine Learning for Fast Calibration of Agent-Based Epidemic Models: Results: Comparing with ABM

-We systematically assess the predictive accuracy of two distinct modeling approaches, Approximate Bayesian Computation (ABC) and Bidirectional Long Short-Term Memory (BiLSTM), in forecasting infectious disease dynamics under scenarios characterized by parameter uncertainty.
-Each approach was rigorously tested using 1,000 distinct parameter sets, with each set evaluated through 100 stochastic simulations extending over a period of 60 days, ensuring comprehensive coverage of diverse epidemiological conditions and parameter configurations.
+We systematically assess the predictive accuracy of two distinct modeling approaches, Approximate Bayesian Computation and DeepIMC, in forecasting infectious disease dynamics under scenarios characterized by parameter uncertainty.
+Each approach was rigorously tested using 5,000 distinct parameter sets, with each set evaluated through 100 stochastic 60-day simulations, ensuring comprehensive coverage of diverse epidemiological conditions and parameter configurations.

-Figures below illustrate comparative predictive trajectories generated by ABC and BiLSTM models for infected individuals, cumulative infected, and susceptible populations.
+Figure~\ref{fig:coverage} below illustrates comparative predictive trajectories generated by ABC and DeepIMC models for infected individuals, cumulative infected, and susceptible populations.
 These figures include clearly marked 95\% prediction intervals, highlighting variability and predictive confidence.
-Notably, the BiLSTM model consistently produces tighter and more precise credible intervals, signifying a superior capability to accurately forecast disease progression dynamics over the entire simulation horizon.
+Notably, the DeepIMC model consistently produces tighter and more precise credible intervals, signifying a superior capability to accurately forecast disease progression dynamics over the entire simulation horizon.

-To illustrate this, we show a snapshot of the prediction interval bounds over time.
-Table~\ref{tab:daily_bounds} displays a subset of the daily lower and upper quantile values for predicted infection counts from day 0 to day 9.
-This comparison reveals both the increasing spread of the epidemic and the contrasting uncertainty estimates of the two models.
-BiLSTM’s narrower bounds suggest more confident and sharper estimates compared to the broader intervals seen in ABC outputs.
+These findings demonstrate that the DeepIMC model is not only more efficient but also better calibrated, offering a more reliable predictive envelope for public health decision-making.
+The visual and numerical evidence points to DeepIMC's advantage in uncertainty quantification, which is crucial for scenario planning in rapidly evolving epidemiological contexts.
+These plots provide further insight into the differences in predictive uncertainty between ABC and DeepIMC.